 In 1893, Den Frie Exhibition moved to a location by the city hall square, and architect Thorvald Bindesbøll designed the new wooden pavilion.
 The same year, great international artists such as Paul Gauguin and Vincent van Gogh participated in the exhibition.
 Den Frie Exhibition moved to the Aborre Park in 1898, and a new wooden pavilion was designed with Willumsen as the architect.
 He drew inspiration from Egyptian architecture, Greek temples and mythology among other things, hence the figure of Pegasus.

 In 1913, the building was torn down and moved to its present location at Oslo Plads in Copenhagen.
 The building was rebuilt based on the old drawings of Willumsen, and the original materials were reused.
 Since then, the building has been extended several times, and in 1986 Den Frie Centre of Contemporary Art was listed as a historical monument.

 In the years 2012-2014, J.F.
 Willumsen’s building was brought back to its original design, and the extension of the house from 1954 was removed.
-In addition, the lower floor of the building was established, housing an exhibition room, Café Oslo Plads and the bookstore -1, selling artist publications and containing an impressive archive.
+In addition, the lower floor of the building was established, housing an exhibition room and Café Polykrom.
 MAA PhD Bente Lange was the architect behind the new extension, which was made possible due to generous donation by the Danish foundation A.P.
 Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal.